-Who lived in Germany before the Germans?
+Who lived in Germany before the Deutsche?
 The answer will surprise you.

-Long before Germanic peoples appeared in Europe, an earlier people had lived in and contributed to the formation of cities that are now in Germany.
-Cologne, Bonn, Worms, Speyer, Trier and Augsburg, to name just a few, were already in existence before the Germans arrived.
+Long before Deutsche appeared in Europe, an earlier people had lived in and contributed to the formation of cities that are now in Germany.
+Cologne, Bonn, Worms, Speyer, Trier and Augsburg, to name just a few, were already in existence before the Deutsche arrived.
 In Cologne there is a monument to that early people which settled on the Rhine almost two thousand years ago.
 The name of the artwork is „Ma’alot“.

 For centuries after the collapse of the Ancient Roman Empire, Central Europe was a chaotic area with migrating and warring tribes.
 Finally, the Carolingians brought order to the region whereby Charlemagne was crowned Emperor by the Roman Catholic Church.
 Thus, arose the Carolingian kingdom of Eastern Francia.
 The western part developed later into the nation of France.
 During the tenth century, the eastern part developed into the Holy Roman Empire under the Ottonian dynasty.
 The name „Sacrum Imperium“ was first documented in 1157 and the title „Sacrum Romanum Imperium“ later in 1254.
 Sometime during the 15th century „Deutsche nation“ was added in order to distinguish the empire from Ancient Rome.